polyverse/zerotect/README.md

 ## Contributing

-We believe that open-source and robust community contributions make everyone safer, therefore we accept pretty much ALL contributions so long as: (a) They don't break an existing use-case or dependant (b) They don't do something that is wildly out of scope of the project.
+We believe that open-source and robust community contributions make everyone safer, therefore we accept pretty much ALL contributions so long as: (a) They don't break an existing use-case or dependency and (b) They don't do something that is wildly out of scope of the project.

-Please read our [Code of Conduct](CODE_OF_CONDUCT.md), and our [Contribution Guidelines](CONTRIBUTING.md) before starting work on a new feature.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md), and our [Contribution Guidelines](CONTRIBUTING.md) before starting work on a new feature or bug.

+# Zero Day Reward Program

+Memory and overflow attacks are very difficult to detect, which is the reason we built Zerotect in the first place.
+In order to encourage security professonals and enthusiasts to look for this class of attacks, we've started the Zero Day Reward Program.
+We're giving $1000 rewards to people and institutions that report evidence of real-world memory-based attacks using Zerotect.
+See the [terms and conditions](https://polyverse.com/zerotect-terms-and-conditions/) for more information.

+You can report evidence of a real-world atack using our [live attack form](https://info.polyverse.com/zerotect-contest).